 “The most recent survey indicated that homebuyers reporting a cash-only purchase dropped to just under 25 percent,” she said.
 “We also discovered that 28 percent of females and 23 percent of males made cash-only purchases.”

 More homebuyers are unsure of how long they plan to stay in their current home, compared to past surveys.
 Previous Welcome Home surveys showed an average of 14 percent of respondents were unsure, while the first quarter survey showed 23 percent are unsure of the how long they’ll remain in their home.

 The survey also found that 55 percent of homebuyers use home search websites and apps to conduct some initial searches for their homes.
 “Home search sites, realtor.com® and Zillow, continue to be the most popular, with realtor.com® slowly rising in use and narrowing the gap between the two sites,” McQuilkin added.

-The Welcome Home surveys are conducted on a quarterly basis and provide information on a number of consumer homebuying trends.
+The Welcome Home surveys are conducted for PAR by Keystone Analytics® and provide information on consumer homebuying trends.